Battery recycling firm wins $2B loan from Energy Department

 WASHINGTON (AP) — A Nevada company that recycles batteries for electric vehicles has won a $2 billion green energy loan from the Biden administration.

-Redwood Materials, a recycling venture founded by the former chief technology officer at Tesla, secured a conditional loan from the Energy Department’s Advanced Technology Vehicles Manufacturing program, w hich helped Tesla more than a decade ago.
+Redwood Materials, a recycling venture founded by the former chief technology officer at Tesla Inc. secured a conditional loan from the Energy Department’s Advanced Technology Vehicles Manufacturing program, w hich helped Tesla more than a decade ago.

-Energy Secretary Jennifer Granholm was set to tour Redwood’s facility in Nevada with Nevada Gov. Joe Lombardo on Thursday.
+Energy Secretary Jennifer Granholm announced the grant Thursday during a visit to Redwood’s facility in Nevada with Gov. Joe Lombardo.

+“If finalized, this $2 billion loan is going to help Redwood complete this project to produce critical components for EV batteries,” Granholm said.

+“It’s going to be a slam dunk for our domestic, burgeoning electric vehicle industry, providing these battery components for more than a million electric vehicles every year,” she added.

-Redwood recently announced p lans to build a new $3.5 billion battery manufacturing and recycling factory in South Carolina.
-The Carson City, Nevada-based company plans to pull out key components of batteries such as nickel, cobalt, lithium and copper, and reuse them to make electrodes for electric vehicles.
+Redwood recently announced p lans to build a $3.5 billion battery manufacturing and recycling factory in South Carolina.
+The Carson City, Nevada-based company plans to pull out key components of batteries and reuse them to make electrodes for electric vehicles.

 The DOE loan is targeted for construction and expansion of a battery materials campus in McCarren, Nevada, that will support the growing electric vehicle market in the U.S. Once fully operational, the project would be the first domestic facility to support production of anode copper foil and cathode active materials a lithium-ion battery manufacturing process.
-The process would recycle end-of-life battery and production scrap and remanufacture that into critical materials, the Energy Department said in a blog post.
+The process would recycle end-of-life battery and production scrap and remanufacture it into critical materials, the Energy Department said in a blog post.

-Redwood Materials is expected to create approximately 3,400 construction jobs and employ approximately 1,600 full-time employees, the Energy Department said.
+Redwood Materials is expected to create about 3,400 construction jobs and employ about 1,600 full-time workers, the department said.

-Redwood said in a statement that it expects to produce 100 GWh annually of ultra-thin battery-grade copper foil and cathode-active materials from both new and recycled feedstocks in the United States.
-That will provide enough battery materials to produce more than a million electric vehicles a year domestically, the company said.
+Redwood said in a statement that it expects to produce 100 gigawatt hours annually of ultra-thin battery-grade copper foil and cathode-active materials from both new and recycled material in the United States.
+That’s enough to produce more than a million electric vehicles a year, the company said.

-Redwood Materials was founded in 2017 by Jeffrey “JB” Straubel, Tesla’s former chief technology officer.
-It now has more than 300 employees who recycle used batteries and has supply contracts with Ford and Panasonic, which makes batteries for Tesla.

 Straubel, Redwood’s CEO, told The Associated Press last year that recycling battery materials will help the U.S. establish its own electric-vehicle supply chain.